A surface of degree $24$ with $1440$ singularities of type $D\_4$: Degree

 \begin{quotation}

 \end{quotation}

-Note that the fact that $\dim \ZC(g)_\sing = 0$ implies that $\ZC(g)$ is geometrically irreducible.
-Note also that the last command implies that all the singular points are contained (for instance) in the affine chart $\ZC(g)^\aff$ defined by ``$x_4 \neq 0$''.
-We will make all the remaining computations in this affine chart:
+In particular, all the singular points are contained (for instance) in the affine chart $\ZC(g)^\aff$ defined by ``$x_4 \neq 0$''.
+We will make all the remaining computations in this affine chart (and extend the scalars to the field $K$):

 \begin{quotation}

 \end{quotation}